On this page:

-The average cost for a new bathroom vanity is around $1,500.
-However, what you’ll end up paying will pay depends on many factors.
+The average cost for a new bathroom vanity is around $2,300.
+However, what you’ll end up paying will depend on many factors.

 Replacing a vanity with another vanity of the same size is an inexpensive project, but adding a new countertop, plumbing, a double sink, a custom-made vanity, or hiring a professional to install it, could add substantial cost and value.

-Therefore, you will pay for the vanity, one hour of labor and materials, or about $100 to $150 for the installation.
+Therefore, you will pay for the vanity, one hour of labor and materials, with labor costing about $100 to $1,000 for the installation.
 However, you will need to consider the possibility of repairs to tiles, sheetrock, and wall coverings when the new vanity is not the same size.

 Adding a double sink where a single sink was previously will require hiring a plumber.